wmayner/pyphi/docs/examples/residue.rst

     >>> mip_A = subsystem.mip_cause(A, CD)

-In this case, there is a well defined MIP
+In this case, there is a well-defined MIP

     >>> mip_A.partition  # doctest: +NORMALIZE_WHITESPACE
      ∅     0